 Suggestion: Watch the 5 minutes video tutorial before reading this article

 Hong Kong has grown from being a small trading hub to become one of the top three financial centres over a decade.
 Many foreigners consider it to be a safe haven for investments and the place to be in business.

 Even if prices reach record high levels, Hong Kong continues to be an attractive spot for overseas investors.
 It doesn’t surprise me, as it has some of the most efficient systems and lowest taxes in the world.

-Yet, before you engage in Hong Kong’s property market, it’s important that you learn about the market, the buying process, prices, taxes, and more.
+Yet, before you engage in Hong Kong’s property market, it’s important that you learn about the market, the buying process, prices, property taxes, and more.